Toward multi-target self-organizing pursuit in a partially observable Markov game: Problem formulation

 The reason we use the POMG rather than the Dec-POMDP (decentralized partially observable Markov decision process) to represent a self-organizing system is that in the Dec-POMDP, all agents are fully cooperative in that they aim to maximize a collective reward $R(s, \vec{a})$, while in a general self-organizing system, even collaborative agents have unequal rewards and need to balance the swarm benefits and their own benefits.
+Therefore, POMG is more similar to the natural swarm intelligence.